Photo by RF._.studio on Pexels.

 And it is one for which we physically don’t need much, just a piece of paper, a pen and a computer or phone with an internet connection – if you’re creative enough, pen and paper is really all.

-But what we do need is to allow ourselves to take our life into our own hands and to decide and live what is right for us, and to not give that decision up to fate or somebody else.
+But what we do need is to allow ourselves to take our life into our own hands and to decide to live in a way that feels right for us, and to not give that decision up to fate or somebody else.

-I know that in my past, I would have been tempted to say, who am I to think I know better what’s right for me than god/the universe/fate.
+I know that in my past, I would have been tempted to say, who am I to think I know better what’s right for me than god/the universe/fate – but that leaves out free will, and that we can only get what we ask for.

 And on this journey we can see everything that comes up in life as a teacher.